 Researching Your Audience

 Before you even begin seeking an audience, you need to figure out what problems people want to be solved.
 First, answer these questions:

 - What is my audience’s problem?

 Once you’ve identified your audience and the issue that needs to be solved, you can begin planning your webinar.
 Answering these questions will help you select a topic and the proper virtual event platform for your webinar.

 Once you’ve selected a topic and the best virtual event platform for your webinar, it’s time to start problem-solving.
 If you thought coming up with a topic was tough, get ready for a challenge!
 It’s time to narrow your topic to fit the scope of your audience’s issue.
 Can you address the specific problem your audience is facing?
 Better yet, can you offer a viable solution?
 If you can confidently answer yes to both questions, you’re ready to tackle that last challenge.

 Communicating with Attendees

 Last but not least, it’s important to make sure your audience is being heard.
 Your webinar should give every audience member multiple opportunities to ask questions, voice concerns, and add to the conversation.
 In addition, creating opportunities for audience members to review your webinar in the future can be huge.
-In fact, 94% of webinar hosts report recording their presentation and making it available on-demand.
-This not only creates excellent content in relation to your services, it gives your audience the chance to continue their education after your event.
+94% of webinar hosts report recording their presentation and making it available on-demand.
+This not only creates excellent content about your services but also gives your audience the chance to continue their education after your event.